Coming Events Archives

 Tour Guides: Bruce and Bea McCowan of the "Scarboro Heights Record".

-Please order your copy of this 142 page book soon because space in the tour is limited.
+Cost: For individuals or couples who purchase "Neigh The Front -- Exploring Scarboro Heights" there is no cost.
+(Otherwise, $5.00 / couple) Please order your copy of this 142 page book soon because space in the tour is limited.

-How to Order "Neigh the Front" and Register for the Tour: Send a
+How to Order "Neigh the Front" and Register for the Tour: Send a $17.00 cheque to the James McCowan Memorial Social History Society, c/o 19 Monarchwood Crescent, Don Mills, Ont., M3A 1H3, 416-447-4895 (Includes postage).

-Reviews are here.
+Reviews are here

 An order form is here.